dokester/BayesicFitting/BayesicFitting/documentation/troubles.md

 + **Constraints on the dependent variable**<br>
 The dependent variable (y) has less constraints.
 Still there is a silent assumption in the algorithms that the amount of noise in the data is of the order 1.
-This is only of importance in the stopping criterion of iterative fitters.
+This is only of importance for the stopping of iterative fitters.
+An iterative fitter stops when the change in the cost function from one iteration to the next is less than the tolerance.
+When the cost function is small to begin with, due to small y values, the fitter might stop too early.
+Or too late when y values are large.
 There is no way to do it right in all imaginable cases. <br>
-To redress this condition you can either use weights or use the setTolerance() method to adapt the stopping criterion to your problem or scale the dependent variable such that the noise level attains a more usefull value. <br>
+To redress this condition you can either use weights or set the tolerance attribute to adapt the stopping criterion to your problem, or scale the dependent variable such that the noise level attains a more usefull value. <br>
 Check whether &chi;<sup>2</sup> is of the order of the number of datapoints.